rootloginson/X-Ray-Image-Covid19-Detection-Project/README.md

 <p>&nbsp;</p>

-Hypotetical Questions?
+Hypothetical Questions?
-What can be done?
+What else can be done?
 How to improve?
+Will be edited soon.
 <p>&nbsp;</p>

 ---